-SRAM is a very popular choice in the mountain bike community when it comes to choosing the best MTB groupset and has been for a long time.
+SRAM is a very popular component choice when it comes to choosing the best MTB groupsets and has been for a long time.
 Back in 2016, it became even more of a fixture when the Eagle drivetrain and its 12-speed cassette hit the market.

-The SRAM NX groupset represents an entry point to the 1x12 drivetrain concept.
+The SRAM NX groupset sits one place above the SX Eagle entry point to the 1x12 drivetrain concept.
 If you aren't familiar with the terminology that means you get a single chainring in the front paired with twelve gears in the rear.

 The magic of it is a rear cassette with a roughly 450 percent range.
 Not quite as much as a 2x11 mountain bike drivetrain but it's a lot lighter in weight with less complexity.
 Running a single ring at the front also allows a narrow-wide style chainring to be used, by using alternating sized teeth the narrow-wide style ring helps hold the chain in place without the need of a chain guide.